trojanc/arduino-firmware-wifilink/README.md

 ### config.json

-WiFi Link firmware writes WiFi settings into SPIFFS file config.json.
+WiFi Link firmware writes hostname and static IP settings into SPIFFS file config.json.
 SPIFFS upload overrides the SPIFFS content and the setting are lost.
-After restart WiFi Link firmware goes to AP mode and you must once again connect to this AP, choose the WiFi network, enter the password and connect back to your WiFi.

-If you often upload the SPIFFS, add your config.json file into data subfolder of the WiFi Link firmware source codes.
-The basic content is `{"ssid":"yourwifi","password":"yourpassword"}.`
+If you have not default hostname or a static IP configured and you often upload the SPIFFS, download `http://<IP>/config.json` and add it to `data` subfolder of the WiFi Link firmware source codes.

 ### Atmega sketch OTA upload support